WyvernIXTL/license-fetcher/README.md

 </div>

-## Aim
+## Aspirations

-1. Fetch licenses
+1. Fetch licenses!
-2. Few bundled dependencies
+2. Fast!
-3. Fast
+3. Do it in the build step!

 ## Workings